Sriram21/helm-charts/README.md

 How to add this
 ===============

-To start using our charts, first add this charts repository using the helm command line tool:
+Add our charts repository using the helm command line tool:

 	helm repo add site24x7 https://site24x7.github.io/helm-charts